Wolf3s/DOOMED-LOADER/README.md

 # Feautures
-It can load .wad games, pk3 and other formats known in doom(Work in progress) Supports ext2, ext3, ext4, ntfs, exfat and btrfs
+It can load .wad games, pk3 and other formats known in doom(Work in progress) Supports ext2, ext3, ext4, ntfs, exfat and btrfs, no need to defrag anymore(Work progress)

+The source will be released when i do the minimum like ext2 or wad games, ok.